 Any month that you earn more than $970 during 2022 is considered as a trial work month.
 This is a $30 increase from what the income threshold was in 2021.

 During a trial work period, your earnings will not affect your SSDI eligibility even if they exceed the substantial gainful activity limit.
-At the conclusion of a trial work period, you may continue working under an extended period of eligibility that can be for as long as 36 months following the end of a trial work period.
+At the conclusion of a trial work period, you may continue working under an extended period of eligibility that can be for as long as 36 months following the end of the trial work period.

 If you earn in excess of the substantial gainful activity amount that causes your SSDI benefits to stop, you may reinstate them should your earnings stop or be reduced because of your disability.
 As long as it occurs during the period of extended eligibility you need only notify Social Security of the change in your earnings to get the benefits reinstated.
 There is no need to file a new application.

-If you receive SSI and work, the income normally reduces the amount of your monthly benefits.
+If you receive SSI and work, the income normally reduces the number of your monthly benefits.
 As a blind or disabled student who qualifies for SSI benefits, you may exclude all or some of the income that you earn each month to avoid having it reduce your benefits.

 Students on SSI may exclude up to $2,040 a month in earnings for 2022, which is an increase from the 2021 exclusion of $1,930.
 The annual cap on excluded earnings increased for 2022 to $8,230, which is considerably more than the $7,770 maximum annual exclusion in 2021.